datttrian/cs50ai/traffic/README.md

 We used OpenCV to read and resize images.
 Each image was resized to 30x30 pixels to maintain consistency across the dataset.

 ## Model Architecture
-The final model architecture consists of three convolutional layers with increasing filter sizes (32, 64, 128), each followed by a max-pooling layer to reduce dimensionality.
+The final model architecture consists of three convolutional layers with increasing filter sizes `32`, followed by a max-pooling layer to reduce dimensionality.
 After flattening the output, we added a dense layer with 128 units and a dropout rate of 0.5 to prevent overfitting.
 The output layer has 43 units (one for each traffic sign category) with a softmax activation function.

 ## Experiments
 1. **Initial Model**: We started with two convolutional layers and a single dense layer.
 This model achieved decent accuracy but was prone to overfitting.